Girl Giant and the Monkey King: Plot

-The following day when Kha is invited to discuss about the Culture Day with Thom, Kha claims he is a dragon sent by Heaven but Thom does not believe him.
+The following day, when Kha is invited to discuss about the Culture Day with Thom, Kha claims he is a dragon sent by Heaven but Thom does not believe him.
 After telling the Monkey King about Kha, Thom requests him to take her to California to see her friend Thuy.
 When they got there, Thuy is now friends with a girl named Amber.
 The Monkey King takes Thom to a junkyard and orders her to lift heavy vehicles that get bigger each time Thom is able to lift one.
 The following day, during a soccer match, the invisible Monkey King kicks Thom's leg which causes the ball to be sent flying.
 Kha already knew this and tells her not to trust the Monkey King.
 Kha is invited to dinner as his grandparents are away.
-He and Thom have decided the topic for their poster would be the Four Immortals.
+He and Thom have decided the topic for their poster will be the Four Immortals.
 At night, the Monkey King takes Thom to Hell and gets her to arm-wrestle all of the demons.
 Thom beats all of them easily.
-She met a female fox demon named Concao and came to a realisation that the Monkey King is missing his cudgel.
+She meets a female fox demon named Concao and comes to a realisation that the Monkey King is missing his cudgel.